MooersLab/jupyterlabcctbxsnips/README.md

 If there are irresolvable error messages, the broken environment can be removed with the command `conda env remove --name pc37`.
 This first protocol has the upside using one kernel to call cctbx and pymol and the downside of possible  disruptions by updates to either PyMOL or CCTBX.

+The approval protocol can be adapted to Mac OS X with the appropriate changes in the name of Anaconda install script and changes in the paths.
+If Node.js is missing, it can be installed with Anaconda or Home Brew.

 ### Pymol and cctbx with separate Python interpreters from Anaconda